roidelapluie/blog/content/articles/puppet-corosync.md

 My work is based on previous work done by [Joshua Hoblitt](https://github.com/jhoblitt).
 It keeps `crmsh` compatibility, useful for CentOS < 6.4 users, which means there is now two providers in the module.

-Please test & feedback that merge.
+Please test & send feedback about that merge.